DavidPinilla1/MERN-project/README.md

 ## Getting Started

-Throught this [Link]() you can access the project and test it by yourself.
+Throught this [Link](https://books-davidpinilla.herokuapp.com/user/register) you can register and admin, access the project and test it by yourself.
 You can also navigate throught this repository and read the code.
 Feel free to ask about anything you do not understand.

 ## Built With